Moodle lets instructors create Assignments with a variety of settings. For example:

 - Select the link to the assignment.
 The Assignment page will open, showing instructions and your submission status (due date, grading status, grade, etc.) for this assignment.

 - Click Add submission.
 The Assignment submission page will open.
-Depending on how your instructor set up the assignment, you may have the option to submit file(s) or enter text in a text entry box.
+Depending on how your instructor set up the assignment, you may have the option to submit file(s), enter text in a text entry box or both.

 Type directly into the Online text box.
 Alternately, you can compose your submission in a word processing program and then copy and paste the text into the Moodle text box.

 - When pasting text into Moodle, for best results, paste the content as unformatted text.

 - For spell checking to work, it must be enabled through your browser.
 Once enabled, to see spelling suggestions press hold Control key on your keyboard and click OR right-click on your mouse (whether you are using a Mac or PC system will determine which operation will work).